winery/winery/docs/dev/ToolChain.md

 * If there is a red cross, click in repective "Details" and fix them

 * In case of missing code quality, ... changes are requested by a committer (person controlling the pull request process)
-* FOR WINERY THE FOLLOWING APPLY:
+* FOR WINERY THE FOLLOWING APPLIES:
   - Open Git Gui
   - Make requested changes in your code (don't forget to RESCAN)
   - Commit